droundy/deft/doc/install.md

     python-matplotlib
     python-scipy
     python-markdown # for the documentation
+    inkscape # for the documentation

 Running the test suite
 ----------------------

+Our test suite is run automatically when necessary when you run

+    scons

-You can run the tests with
+or you can explicitly request that the tests be run by typing

     scons check